 In a little over a month, hubs took the stairway space from this….

-Hubs could have made the ledge the same depth as the drywall but I like that it was set back because drywall is never perfect (even with Hub’s level 5 finish!) and any discrepancies are not noticeable this way!
+You’ll notice that the picture ledge isn’t as deep as the drywall.
+It’s set back because drywall is never perfect (even with Hub’s level 5 finish!) and any discrepancies are less noticeable this way!

-The beauty of this project is that it’s cheap and you can make it any length and depth your heart desires!
+The beauty of this picture ledge project is that it’s inexpensive and you can make it any length and depth your heart desires!
 You also have the choice of any paint, finish or substrate you want.
-Whatever you can imagine is possible and it will be a unique piece in your home by the time you’re done.
 It’s so satisfying to make something with your own two hands; it really doesn’t get any easier than this!

 You can velcro the picture ledge in place for added security if you wish, but we just left it sitting on the drywall; the weight will keep it in place.
 If you don’t have a niche, like we do, you could also screw it into the wall in the traditional way.